augustofrade/gru-lua/README.md

 It keeps regular Lua syntax and behavior and adds extra utilities under the global `gru` table, all with documented type annotations.

+Save the following in a `main.lua` file and run it with `gru main.lua`!

 ```lua

 -- Make a PATCH request with JSON body